theislab/diffxpy/docs/index.rst

-.. batchglm documentation master file, created by
-    sphinx-quickstart on Mon Jul 30 15:55:16 2018.
+..
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.